Chia-Network/chia-docs/docs/03consensus/light_clients.md

 This is called a proof of weight.

-Naively, the light client coudl download every single block and all the required proofs and verify them.
+Naively, the light client could download every single block and all the required proofs and verify them.
 But, with a large number of blocks, this would require a lot of bandwidth and CPU.

 A more efficient method relies on a protocol similar to Flyclient[4][TODO].
 The node (Prover) sends all the sub-epoch summaries from the fork point, including difficulty resets, to the light client.